teberl/archived_teberl/docker_release_guide.md

 CMD trap 'exit' INT; /opt/app/bin/${APP_NAME} foreground
 ```

-#### mix config provider

-> _Compiletime/Runtime variables_
+### Use config-providers

+Configuration providers for loading and persisting runtime configuration during boot.

+> *Compiletime vs. Runtime variables*
 >
-> - `http: [port: System.get_env("PORT")]`\
+> * `http: [port: System.get_env("PORT")]`
->   then you would need to provide the PORT environment variable at build time which is when that code would be executed.
+> Here you would need to provide the PORT environment variable at build time which is when that code would be executed.
-> - `{:system, "PORT"}`\
+> * `{:system, "PORT"}`
->   is not some magic code to retrieve an environment variable, it is a setting that tells Phoenix to retrieve the port number from the PORT environment variable at runtime
+> This isn't some magic code to retrieve an environment variable, it is a setting that tells Phoenix to retrieve the port number from the PORT environment variable at runtime

 #### Create/Update `rel/config.exs`